sweetest-framework/sweetest/GUIDELINES.md

 For a more detailed description of sweetest's concept of dependencies have a look at the [dependencies](#dependencies) chapter.

-All dependencies need to be listed in the module testing configuration:
+All dependencies needed to be auto-created have to be listed in the module testing configuration:

 ```kotlin
 val appModuleTestingConfiguration = moduleTestingConfiguration {